judka-uriel/uriel-book/uriel_en.md

-In the example described above, to confirm the hypothesis of punishment for violating the Sabbath, I would have to get behind the wheel of a car on the Sabbath and accelerate to a speed greater than 100 km/h.
+In the example described above, to confirm the hypothesis of punishment for violating the Sabbath, I would have to get behind the wheel of a car on the Sabbath and accelerate to a speed greater than 100 km/h (65 mph).
 But this would be a violation of the commandment in Devarim [6:16](https://www.sefaria.org/Deuteronomy.6.16) not to test G‑d.
 Therefore, judging by past experience and extrapolating it into the future, it is clear that with 100 percent probability such an experiment would end in a fatal crash.